 But despite its promising potential, the use of AI in the automotive industry is associated with several challenges.
 Some of the biggest are associated with algorithm biases, data quality, and understanding how a model came to a certain conclusion.

-At Apriorit, we have a team of passionate experts who have already created a number of ambitious AI solutions.
+At Apriorit, we have a team of experienced AI experts who have already created a number of ambitious AI solutions.
+Our engineers are ready to assist you with professional automotive software development services.

 Ready to transform your business with AI?